ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 and establishing connections ({{connections}}).

-Implementations SHOULD NOT wait for all answers to return before starting the next steps of establishment.
+Implementations SHOULD NOT wait for all answers to return before starting the next steps of connection establishment.
 If one query fails to return or takes significantly longer to return, waiting for the other answers can significantly delay the connection establishment of the first one.